ZioSammy95/programming-portfolio/README.md

 🌍 Based in: The Hague, Netherlands (from August 2025)

-I'm a self-taught developer from Italy, moving to the Netherlands in August 2025.
+I'm a self-taught developer from Italy with a strong interest in programming and software development.

-This portfolio contains my programming exercises and small projects made while learning languages like:
+This portfolio contains exercises and small projects I've built while studying the following languages and technologies:

 - C / C++ / C#
 - Java
 - HTML / CSS / JavaScript

-I'm actively looking for an entry-level position in The Hague area.
-I'm passionate about backend development and games.

-📬 Feel free to contact me or check out my [LinkedIn](#)!
+I'm planning to move to the Netherlands (The Hague) in August 2025 to look for my first job in the tech industry.
+I'm especially interested in backend development and open to any entry-level opportunity where I can grow and contribute.

+Thanks for visiting!